Friday, December 27, 2019

 delivered!

 Vintage, 37-foot, southern yellow pine side sills for the Narcissus, have been on the project manager's Christmas list every year for four years.
-Being nice (and having lots and lots of friends that want to help) does pay off!
+Being nice (and having lots and lots of friends who want to help) does pay off!

-Possible candidates for Narcissus side sills
+Possible candidates for Narcissus side sills.

-sitting in Springfield, MA at Armster
+Springfield, MA at Armster

 Reclaimed Lumber.